WiIIson/EMGFlow-Python-Package/docs/reference/plot-signals.md

 Uses a `path_names` filepath dictionary (see `make_paths`).
 Has a side bar menu to navigate the file and stage being displayed.

-Each filepath in the dictionary is expected to contain the same named files to display them at the different stages.
-To avoid error, the function ignores the 'Feature' filepath.

-'CTRL + C' can be entered in the terminal to end the display of the dashboard and resume code execution.
+The function ignores the 'feature' filepath.
+The remaining filepaths are tested for files, and included if found.

 ```python
 def plot_dashboard(path_names:dict, column_name:str, units:str, file_ext:str='csv', use_mask:bool=False, show_legend:bool=True, auto_run:bool=True)